 Esports revenue is low at the moment but it’s increasing at a rate of knots thanks to larger-scale investments, lucrative broadcast sponsorship deals, in-game microtransactions, merchandise and more.
 Publishers involvement in their own games’ esports scenes has allowed for sustainable and healthier ecosystems such as in Rainbow Six Siege and League of Legends, and the franchise league trend has made long-term investments less risky.

 An Investment for the Future

-Investing into an esports team you know will be in a league for 6-12 months regardless of results is undoubtedly more enticing than investing into a promising stack who may disband after a month due to internal issues.
-Plus, with the LCS adopting a revenue sharing model, it means as the league grows, the participating teams get a share of future profits.
-Blizzard Entertainment even managed to attract big time sports investors for their Overwatch League before it even started, with New York Mets and New England Patriots owning New York Excelsior and Boston Uprising respectively.
+Investing into an esports team you know will be in a league for 6-12 months regardless of results is undoubtedly more enticing than investing into a promising stack that may disband after a month due to internal issues.
+Plus, with the LCS adopting a revenue-sharing model, it means as the league grows, the participating teams get a share of future profits.
+Blizzard Entertainment even managed to attract big-time sports investors for their Overwatch League before it even started, with New York Mets and New England Patriots owning New York Excelsior and Boston Uprising respectively.

 For now though, investing in esports definitely does not equal a massive instant payout for sports teams, but it does ensure exposure, and viewership for esports is booming.
 Valve’s Dota 2 event The International peaked at a record-breaking 1.1 million concurrent viewers on Twitch in August 2019, only to then be beaten three months later by League of Legends’ World Championships which hit 1.6 million.
 In 2020, other games are also seeing huge surge in viewer numbers for esports tournaments, for example, in Counter-Strike: Global Offensive (ESL One Katowice) and Rainbow Six Siege (Six Invitational).